Q: I see the Bike Tow Leash can attach to the right side of bikes. How do determine what I need for my bike?

 Q: Is there a way to walk all three of my dogs at once.

 A: Yes, to walk 3 dogs at once, you would mount a BTL on both sides of your bike, trike, scooter or chair and use (1) Dog Coupler from our Accessories page.

 Q: What type of bike frame do you recommend for riding with your Bike Tow Leash (carbon, aluminum, hybrid etc.?

 A: All frame materials will work.
-However, for strong pulling dogs, the less expensive heavier steel and aluminum frames provide a smoother ride and better workout for both you and your dog(s).
+I enjoy riding our dogs with carbon, steel and aluminum bikes.
+However, for strong pulling dogs, the less expensive heavier steel and aluminum frames provides a smoother ride and better workout for both you and your dog(s).
 Don’t worry about your bike’s finish.
 The plastic coated BTL clamp protects your bike’s paint.

 Q: I have dog that is a strong puller.
 Do I need a trike to ride him?